 For the first time, the full weight of the U.S. government—and the insurance mandates that follow—is pushing to democratize fertility care.
 They want to turn a luxury service into a standard benefit for millions of American families.

-For the last decade, the only path for growth was the Private Equity (PE) route.
-PE firms successfully rolled up independent clinics and consolidated the market—but their model is often designed for a short-term financial exit, not necessarily for mass-market scale.
+For the last decade or more, the primary path to monetize and grow was the Private Equity (PE) route.
+PE firms successfully rolled up independent clinics and consolidated the market—but their model is often focused on a follow-on financial exit, a relatively rigid operating structure and limited future upside participation for key personnel and operators.

 Here is the conflict that creates your opportunity:

-The current model cannot mathematically handle the surge of patients the White House envisions without a fundamental change in how care is delivered.
+The current model cannot mathematically handle a large surge of patients the White House envisions without fundamental changes in how care is delivered.

 For the past decade, the path for independent fertility specialists has been narrow.
 As the industry consolidated, doctors looking to scale or monetize their life’s work really only had one option: sell to Private Equity.